jzkelter/LS_mining_course/README.md

 ```
 cd LS_mining_course
 ```
-Then use these commands to create the virtual environment:
+Then use these commands to create the virtual environment.

 ```
 virtualenv -p /usr/local/bin/python3 venv